jansvoboda11/psr-router/README.md

 #### Static text

 Static text describes a part of the URI that is always present and never changes between requests.
-For example, `"/login"` is a path definition containing only static text.
+For example, `/login` is a path definition containing only static text.

 #### Dynamic attribute

 Dynamic attribute is a part of the URI that can differ from request to request.
 The dynamic attribute has a type associated with it (for example number, date or text).
 Its value is captured by the router and added to the request under the attribute name.
-The basic syntax for dynamic attributes is `"{name:type}"`.
+The basic syntax for dynamic attributes is `{name:type}`.
 The type can be omitted and it defaults to `any`.
-That means `"{name}"` is a shorthand for `"{name:any}"`.
+That means `{name}` is a shorthand for `{name:any}`.

 The library contains few built-in attribute types: